Looking to start your own ethical business? Read along for some insights and tips into getting started.

 Connecting the products to the people and the stories behind them is really important to us.
 Therefore, when you visit our shop you’ll also find interviews with our makers and photographs of them at work.
 Some products are even signed by the individual maker.

 Why is it important for people to invest in ethically produced goods?

 Because by doing so, you can give someone the chance to work their way to a better life with pride and dignity.
 By taking the small action of buying something ethically-produced, you contribute to a much bigger change that can really make a difference.

-Was it difficult finding ethical suppliers for the products you wanted to sell?
+Was it difficult to find ethical suppliers for the products you wanted to sell?

 Buying from developing countries isn’t easy, especially when you’re intentionally looking to work with small-scale producers.
-Finding the right groups that could produce the designs we wanted, fit our ethical criteria and could get to grips with the complexities of export has been tough.
-It’s taken a lot of hard work to get it right, but with research, perseverance, flexibility and a dose of good-humour, we’ve found some fantastic groups to work with.
+Finding the right groups that could produce the designs we wanted, fit our ethical criteria, and could get to grips with the complexities of export has been tough.
+It’s taken a lot of hard work to get it right.
+However, with research, perseverance, flexibility, and a dose of good-humour, we’ve found some fantastic groups to work with.

 Kantha Quilts from Decorator’s Notebook

 What challenges have you had doing business in developing countries?